clemsos/writings/_quora/2017-09-13-Why-does-China-prohibit-foreigners-from-staying-in-low-class-hotels-Is-there-any-other-country-that-does-this.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to Why does China prohibit foreigners from staying in \'low class\' hotels?
+    Why does China prohibit foreigners from
+    staying in \'low class\' hotels?
 Is there any other country that does this? - Quora
 ---